Improving Joint Health to Combat Aging

-As we get older, it is normal to have wear and tear, but not doing the things we love to do isn’t part of the norm.
-In this article, we will cover:
+As we get older, it’s normal to have wear and tear on our joints, but not doing the things we love to do isn’t part of the norm.

-Osteoarthritis is a process which wears away the cartilage (or cushion) of a joint.
+Osteoarthritis is a process that wears away the cartilage (or cushion) of a joint.
 The thinning of this “cushion” exposes bone, which is why you’ve likely heard someone say that their knee is “bone on bone.”

 While OA can affect any joint in the body, the knee, hip, and lower back are the most commonly targeted.
 In fact, knee OA affects nearly one in two women and one in three men (1).

-Weakness in those outer hip muscles will impair the hips, knees, and your low back’s ability to react to force, potentially leading to injury or worsening OA.
+Weakness in those outer hip muscles will impair the hips, knees, and your low back’s ability to react to force — potentially leading to injury or worsening OA.

-Dillon, Charles F., et al. “Prevalence of knee osteoarthritis in the United States: arthritis data from the Third National Health and Nutrition Examination Survey 1991-94.”
-The Journal of rheumatology 33.11 (2006): 2271-2279.
+Dillon, Charles F., et al. “Prevalence of Knee Osteoarthritis in the United States: Arthritis Data from the Third National Health and Nutrition Examination Survey 1991-94.”
+The Journal of Rheumatology 33.11 (2006): 2271-2279.

 Bhatia, Dinesh, Tatiana Bejarano, and Mario Novo.
-“Current interventions in the management of knee osteoarthritis.”
-Journal of pharmacy & bioallied sciences 5.1 (2013): 30.
+“Current Interventions in the Management of Knee Osteoarthritis.”
+Journal of Pharmacy & Bioallied Sciences 5.1 (2013): 30.

-Barenius, Björn, et al. “Increased risk of osteoarthritis after anterior cruciate ligament reconstruction a 14-year follow-up study of a randomized controlled trial.”
-The American journal of sports medicine 42.5 (2014): 1049-1057.
+Barenius, Björn, et al. “Increased Risk of Osteoarthritis After Anterior Cruciate Ligament Reconstruction a 14-year Follow-up Study of a Randomized Controlled Trial.”
+The American Journal of Sports Medicine 42.5 (2014): 1049-1057.

-Hinman, Rana S., et al. “Hip muscle weakness in individuals with medial knee osteoarthritis.”
-Arthritis care & research 62.8 (2010): 1190-1193.
+Hinman, Rana S., et al. “Hip Muscle Weakness in Individuals with Medial Knee Osteoarthritis.”
+Arthritis Care & Research 62.8 (2010): 1190-1193.